sharathkrml/polymarket-safe-trader/README.md

 - Builder credentials never exposed to client
 - Secure HMAC signature generation
-- Required for builder order attribution
+- Required for builder order attribution (with ClobClient) or authentication (RelayClient)

 ---